 grouping variables based on a chosen number of levels of their identification code.
 For example,

-is the fourth level.
+aaa is the first level and ddd is the fourth level.
 Now consider a related variable,

-variables will be re-coded as aaa_bbb
+variables will be re-coded as aaa_bbb, thus becoming the same variable.

-Check the new core data download function readFEBR()
+Check the new core data download function readFEBR().

 Alessandro Samuel-Rosa alessandrosamuelrosa@gmail.com